 The USF Water Institute is committed to making all of its websites conform with Accessibility Support guidelines for people who need to use assistive technologiesaccessible to individuals with disabilities.
 If you require assistance or wish to report an issue related to the accessibility of any content on this website, please email firstname.lastname@example.org or use the Water Institute Contact Us page.
 Please include the web address (URL) and the specific problems you have encountered.

-- Where possible, all pages on this site are WCAG AAA approved, complying with all priority 1 and many priority 2 guidelines of the W3CWeb Content Accessibility Guidelines.
+- Are WCAG AAA approved, complying with all Priority 1 and many Priority 2 guidelines of the W3C Web Content Accessibility Guidelines;

-- Where possible, all pages on this site are Section 508 approved, complying with all of the U.S. Federal Government Section 508 Guidelines.
+- Are Section 508 approved, complying with all of the U.S. Federal Government Section 508 Guidelines;

-- Where possible, all pages on this site validate as HTML5 or XHTML 1.0 Transitional.
+- Validate as HTML5 or XHTML 1.0 Transitional;

 - JAWS, a screen reader for Windows that provides speech and braille output.

 - NVDA (Nonvisual Desktop Access), an open-source Windows screen reader available since 2006.